linnarsson-lab/auto-annotation/Developmental/Mesoderm/Angio.md

 Justification:

-They are also positive for a lot other markers shared by the more mature vascular cells. therefore I use the more specific markers -Slc38a5 -Ly6A -Nostrin
+They are also positive for a lot other markers shared by the more mature vascular cells. therefore I use the more specific markers -Slc38a5 -Ly6a -Nostrin

 [http://discovery.lifemapsc.com/in-vivo-development/neural-tube/perineural-capillary-plexus/angioblasts]
 [https://www.ncbi.nlm.nih.gov/pubmed/15971170]
 [http://www.nature.com/nature/journal/v538/n7625/fig_tab/nature19814_SV1.html]

+Previously: +Plvap +Prl3b1 +Clec1b -Slc38a5 -Ly6a -Nostrin  but did not work